RaulPPelaez/superpunto/README.md

 	#Lx=X;Ly=Y;Lz=Z; Comments are used to separate frames, you can force the size of the simulation box starting the comment as in this example.
 All three L must be provided

-	X1 Y1 Z1 r1 c1 Vx Vy Vz#You can comment here aswell!
+	X1 Y1 Z1 r1 c1 #You can comment here aswell.
 If your file has more than

-	X2 ...         #8 columns, the rest will be ignored!
+	X2 ...         # 5 columns, the rest will be ignored!

 	.